 While your body and its organs need Qi to power their functions, they also need the right “message.”
 The great task of the Heart is to provide this message.
 TCM sees everything in terms of relationships.
-You must have enough Qi and all your organs must work well in order to have good health, yet the organs must also work well together, in harmony.
+You must have enough Qi and all your organs must work well individually in order to have good health.
+Yet the organs must also harmonize.
 Your Heart serves as a sort of master message coordinator for the organs, receiving and relaying the countless messages continually sent back and forth between them.
-This means that if your Heart is not peaceful, its function will be affected, which, in turn, will impact all the other organs.
+This means that if your Heart is not peaceful, its function will be affected, which, in turn, will impact the whole.

 Governing Blood Circulation

 The Heart is responsible, along with your Liver, for controlling blood circulation.
 Blood moistens and nourishes your entire body, but it also is the material basis for all mental activity, according to TCM.
 Normal mental activity is reliant on sufficient blood and proper blood circulation.
 Also, if your Heart is not supplied with enough blood, it will not be able to house your spirit.

 When TCM speaks of the mind, it is a much broader concept than in the West.
 The Mind includes all aspects of consciousness, including thinking, intelligence, emotions, memory and sleep.
 So TCM would see mental issues and sleep irregularities like insomnia and nightmares as potentially arising from an unbalanced Heart.
 If the Heart does not have enough Qi, it cannot provide a place for your spirit.
 When this is the case you may experience an uneasy or restless feeling.
 Sometimes this will cause mental cloudiness and an elusive memory.
 Without a strong, balanced Heart these key aspects of consciousness can be dull and disturbed.